top of page

 KAREN BONDE ~ Vice Chair

-JENNIFER DEBRUIN ~ Secretary
+SHARON BRATTON ~ Secretary

 Joy is an attorney and a data risk and privacy business advisor.
 She helps her clients manage risks while implementing sustainable data protection strategies.
 She is the oldest of six and a mother of a budding teenage son.
 She enjoys traveling and trying out new cuisine and experiences with friends and family.